V0r-T3x/Project-Pilluma/README.md

 *And all of it is on a pi3A+ with the geekworm case* https://geekworm.com/products/p88?srsltid=AfmBOopiZOh1NuZKwYpvqdJRQvj6jh4go5El5dudx6dtSsQ94RDZkZkV

-License
+## License

-This project is open-source.
-Feel free to modify and adapt it to your needs.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.